New Version Available

 Before finalizing any parallel sessions, run this check:

-1. Extract the complete file set from each session's EXECUTION DIRECTIVES
+1. Extract the complete file set from each session's FILE MANIFEST

 2. Compute the intersection of file sets across all sessions in the same layer